UINTAH SCHOOL DISTRICT POLICY ACTION REVIEW

 will be informed of the grading criteria at the beginning of each class.

 5.0 Teachers will keep a current academic record for each student.

 grading plans must be approved by the building principal prior to the beginning

 of the school year.
 Any revisions must also be approved.
 Teachers of common

 courses shall agree upon Power Standards and grading criteria.

 7.0 Students are expected to make up all missing Daily Practice and Assessments.

-7.2.
-Students with 1-3 consecutive excused absences (including school activities) will have a minimum of three school days to complete and submit Daily Practice and Assessments.
+7.2 Students with 1-3 consecutive excused absences (including school activities) will have a minimum of three school days to complete and submit Daily Practice, and Assessments and Non-Academic Points.
 Students with 4 or more consecutive absences (including school activities) will have a minimum of five school days to complete.
-There will be no loss of credit for Daily Practice or Assessments completed within the above time frame for excused absences.
+There will be no loss of credit for Daily Practice or Assessments and Non-Academic Points completed within the above time frame for excused absences.

 8.0 Secondary teachers (grades 6 through 12)